Paxton-Miller/scenario-backend/README.md

 ## Database
 ### MySQL
 You may want to configure the MySQL connection information in application.yml, especially the username, password and the db name.
-Note that the MySQL port is "3306" and you can find the sql file "dc.sql" in root path and execute it in Navicat.
+Note that the MySQL port is "3306" and you can find the sql file "scenario.sql" in root path and execute it in Navicat.